-Which entity is likely to be the target company (on a share sale) or the seller (on an assetsale)?
+Which entity is likely to be the target company (on a share sale) or the seller (on an asset sale)?

 Companies setting up operations in France can choose from a range of corporate vehicles.
-The most common of those forms are: corporations (sociétés anonymes: SA); simplified corporations (sociétés par actions simplifiées: SAS); and limited liability companies (sociétés à responsabilité limitée: SARL).
+The most common of those forms are: corporations (SAs); simplified corporations (SASs); and limited liability companies (SARLs).